blog post

 These signals, gathered from digital behavior and contextual data, provide a clear picture of a prospect’s interest or readiness to engage or buy.
 When you capture and act on these signals at the right time, your team can engage with prospects in a way that feels perfectly timed and relevant, offering them exactly what they need and when they need it.

 Intent data comes from the actions prospects take before making a purchase.
 These actions can be as obvious as a hand raise by filling out a form to request a demo, or very subtle, like repeatedly visiting a pricing page.
 Both types of signals are valuable, but they require different approaches to capture and interpret.
+To effectively collect and analyze these signals, businesses often turn to buyer intent tools.

 These signals happen when a prospect explicitly reveals their interest by providing contact information or engaging with content that indicates a strong interest in your product or content.
 Examples include: